isteves/advent_of_code_2017/03_spiral.md

 -   Each frame (after frame 1) ends with an even number, specifically, 2(*n* − 1)
 -   Each frame (after 1) starts with an odd number, specifically, one less than the even number: 2(*n* − 1)−1 = 2*n* − 3
 -   The minimum number of steps in each frame is equal to *n* − 1
+-   The maximum number of steps is equal to the last number in the frame, or 2(*n* − 1)
 -   Except for frame 1, the number of digits in each frame is divisible by 4 (since there are four sides in a frame)

 <!-- -->